Velu Thampi Dalawa: Death of Velu Thampi

-Aftermath
+Aftermath of the rebellion

-During the trial for the murder of prisoners on 30 January 1809 at Purrakad beach, Padmanabhan Thampi was found guilty of complicity in the act and was hanged in Trivandrum on 10 April.
-Dalawa Ummuni Thampi took revenge on the family of Dalawa Velu Thampi by levelling their ancestral house to the ground and had most of Velu Thampi's family banished to the Maldives.
-Other leaders such as Vaikom Padmanabha Pillai were hanged at Quilon, Purakkad and Palthuruthee.
+During the trial for the murder of prisoners on the 30 January 1809 at Purrakad beach, Padmanabhan Thampi was found guilty of complicity in the act and was hanged at Trivandrum on 10 April 1809.
+Dalawa Ummuni Thampi took a brutal revenge on the family of his sworn enemy Dalawa Velu Thampi by levelling their ancestral house to the ground and had most of Velu Thampi's family banished to the Maldives.
+Other leaders such as Vaikom Padmanabha Pillai were executed by hanging at key locations such as Quilon, Purakkad and Palthuruthee.
 The Paliyath Achan surrendered to the British and was exiled first to Madras and then to Benares where he died in 1835.
-His nemesis, Kunju Krishna Menon later became the Dalawa of Cochin; one of his daughters later married a Maharajah of Travancore.
+His nemesis, Kunju Krishna Menon prospered and later became the Dalawa of Cochin; in the later years, one of his daughters married one of the Maharajahs of Travancore.
 Maharajah Balarama Varma died in 1810 and Maharani Gowri Lakshmi Bayi took charge of the Kingdom first as Maharani and then as Queen Regent.
-Col. Macaulay retired in 1810.
-Ummini Thampi Dalawa retired in 1811 and the then resident, Col. John Munro, 9th of Teaninich was appointed as Dalawa.
+Col. Macaulay retired in 1810 and left for Great Britain.
+Ummini Thampi Dalawa retired in 1811 and the then British resident, Col. John Munro, 9th of Teaninich was appointed as Dalawa.
+The reign of Maharani Gowri Lakshmi Bayi was a very englightened one and resulted in reduction of taxes, increased social justice, establishment of schools and hospitals.

 The Government of Kerala instituted a memorial to Dalawa Velu Thampi, a research centre, a museum, a park and a statue at Mannadi near Adoor.
 Another statue of Velu Thampi Dalawa can be found in front of the Secretariat of Kerala in Trivandrum.